kgersen/allegice/trunk/ICE/ReadMe.txt

   * 'validate' button to find next error
   * shorcuts buttons and links everywhere to jump to referenced objects (successors, projectiles,...)
   * switchable DM/AC editing
-  * dump to xml or txt file
-  * compare with other core
-  * check artwork for missing files

 Known bugs:
 	none